R21Digital/galactic-archives/README.md

 ## JSON API

-Use the following endpoints to access the raw Profession and Quest data generated for the site:
+Use the following endpoints to access the raw Profession and Quest data generated for the site.
+See the [JSON API overview](src/api/index.md) for details on each endpoint:

 - `/api/professions.json`
 - `/api/quests.json`